 I volunteered!
 Will you join me?

-by Chad Burgess, Volunteer Coordinator at MARS
+by Chad Burgess, Director of Volunteer Services at MARS

 I was nervous the first time I signed up to volunteer with an animal rescue, primarily by the thousands of misconceptions that rolled through my head.
 I sat back with my partner and said simply, “If it does not feel right we can always stop.”
 She agreed and away we went.
 I thought there is no way I will ‘fit’ in, I am not a vegetarian or member of PETA, and we will be the oddballs in the crowd.
 See those were two of my misconceptions.
 My wife and I are both small town kids, raised in the rural environment and just old enough to remember the time when a family farm was a viable option to support a family.

 I was born in Missouri, and lived at various times in Kansas and Iowa as well.
 Although my immediate family did not farm, we were dependent on the success of agribusiness, as well as my entire extended family that farmed or worked in agribusiness.
 I was raised to respect and care for all animals, no matter what their status.
 Bottle feeding calves when udders failed to milk, and cuddling with companion animals both dog and cat.
 I even remember my grandfather caring for pet raccoons and skunks when it was discovered their mothers had abandoned them.
 I believed all animal rescues would despise a person like me, that I had to be vegetarian or better yet vegan, that my heritage of farming would be considered cruel and unusual punishment.
 I was wrong.